Basic Firewall Rules

 - Have a review process to analyze these new modification requests and determine the best course of action for any security practices.

-- A process to test the new modification requests on the production firewall rules
+- A procedure to test the new modification requests on the production firewall rules

-- A process for deployment of the tested new modification requests into production
+- A method for deployment of the tested new modification requests into production

 - A process to validate the new firewall settings to ensure proper operating

-- A process to document all changes have been tracked
+- An operation to document all changes have been tracked

 At the top of the rule base, set the most explicit firewall rules.
 This is the starting point where traffic is matched.
 A rule base is established rules that manage what is and what is not permitted through a firewall.
 Rule bases typically work on a top-down protocol in which the first rule in the list performs its action first.
 This action is done, so that the traffic permitted by the first rule, will never be assessed by the remainder of the rules.